 A student transferring from the MASc to the MEng must complete the Assignment of Project Supervisor form and submit it to the ECE GSC Chair.

-Progress reports must be submitted after each term in which a student is registered.
+Progress Report forms must be submitted at the beginning of each term in which a student is registered.
 A student will not be allowed to register in a subsequent term until the progress report for the previous term has been received.
-There are separate forms for the MASc Progress Report MEng Progress Report and the PhD Progress Report.

 The current registration form will be found on the RMCC College Management Information Services page under the Documents and Forms module.
 A student’s registration form will be forwarded to the Registrar’s office only if it conforms to a previously approved program of study (see above).